 Erskine College works to ensure that all students have access to academic services as outlined in Section 504 of the Rehabilitation Act of 1973.
 Undergraduates who have a documented learning disability may be eligible for academic accommodations from the Academic Office.
 To be considered for academic accommodations, students must have their certifying professional complete the “Request for Academic Accommodations” form.
 Students should submit the form and any accompanying documentation (i.e., copy of 504 Plan, copy of K-12 IEP) either electronically or in hard-copy format to the Administrative Dean of the College.
 Once the information has been verified, professors will be notified of the recommended academic accommodations.
-Because the review process may take one-two weeks to complete, students should submit paperwork as soon as possible.
+Because the review process may take 1-2 weeks to complete, students should submit paperwork as soon as possible.

 SI meets at least twice weekly for many courses, and this academic service provides students the opportunity to go over the lessons again with students who performed well in a particular course and work with the professor for weekly reviews.
 SI covers test preparation, notetaking, and appropriate academic study skills.
 SI leaders attend all class sessions, take notes, and read all assigned material.
 SI schedules are available from respective professors.

 The WHC, located in the Watkins Student Center, is open Monday – Thursday with morning, afternoon, and evening hours, and Sundays during the evening.
-This academic service allows students to have written assignments reviewed and/or proofread by student readers who have distinguished themselves in their various academic fields.
+This academic service allows students to have written assignments reviewed by student readers who have distinguished themselves in their various academic fields.